A Precision Converter FPGA Integration Journey

 Step 5: Clone ADI Linux Repository

-Clone the Analog Devices Linux kernel repository with device drivers:
+Clone the Analog Devices Linux kernel repository with device drivers and switch to the ad7984_demo branch:

 git clone https://github.com/analogdevicesinc/linux.git